Search Party (TV series): Plot

 Search Party depicts the lives of Brooklyn resident Dory Sief, her passive boyfriend Drew Gardner, flamboyant show-off Elliott Goss, and flighty actress Portia Davenport.
 Serving as a contrast to the group is Dory's ex-boyfriend Julian Marcus, a journalist whose blunt nature frequently puts him into conflict with others.

 The first season focuses on the disappearance of Dory's college acquaintance Chantal Witherbottom, whom Dory sets out to find, with Drew, Elliott, and Portia reluctantly joining her investigation.
 While her friends also deal with difficulties in their own lives, Dory obsessively focuses on her pursuit of Chantal, believing her to be in danger.

-The second season focuses on the death of Keith Powell, a private investigator who is killed as a result of Dory mistakenly believing him to be a threat to Chantal.
+The second season focuses on the aftermath of the death of Keith Powell, a private investigator who is killed as a result of Dory mistakenly believing him to be a threat to Chantal.
 As the group struggles to return to their normal lives, they also attempt to cover up Keith's death, which affects them in various ways.

 The third season focuses on Dory and Drew being tried for murdering Keith, which Dory denies any involvement in, forcing them to battle against the evidence proving they caused his death.
-A media circus soon circles around the trial, while the friends have their relationships tested and Dory's sanity gradually deteriorates.
+A media circus soon circles around the trial, while the friends have their relationships tested, and Dory's sanity gradually deteriorates.

 The fourth season focuses on Dory's abduction at the hands of Chip Wreck, an unstable man obsessed with her.
 The abduction sends Drew, Elliott, and Portia searching for Dory as Chip attempts to manipulate Dory against her friends.

-The fifth season focuses on Dory becoming a cult leader after a near death experience causes her to feel a spiritual awakening.
+The fifth season focuses on Dory becoming a cult leader after a near death experience causes her to feel a spiritual awakening while she rekindles her relationship with Drew and begins a romance with Portia, who quickly becomes a devotee and Elliott struggling to control his unsettlingly adopted son.
 Assisted by her friends, billionaire tech mogul Tunnel Quinn, and the top social media influencers, Dory attempts to create a pill that will replicate her experience, oblivious to the dangers of her endeavor.